MONSTER COOKIE RECIPE

 - 1 cup mini M&M candies

-Use a small/medium cookie scoop, or about 1-2 tablespoons cookie dough, and place on the baking sheets.
+- Use a small/medium cookie scoop, or about 1-2 tablespoons cookie dough, and place on the baking sheets.
+They should look like golf balls.

-** For more of a cookie shape, take the bottom of a glass cup and gently press down on the cookie a few minutes after they come out of the oven.
-You can also shape the cookie dough into a cookie shape before baking.
-These cookies do not spread much at all while baking.
+- ** For more of a cookie shape, take the bottom of a glass cup and gently press down on the cookie a few minutes after they come out of the oven OR just press some additional m&m's on tops of the cooked cookies and that will naturally press them down into more of a cookie shape, I always do this and it works so well.
+The cookies don't spread much at all while baking.